Key insights for your executive team

 Consolidations, COVID-19 and other stressors

 Using our employee engagement calculation, 50% of healthcare workers are engaged, and 22% are highly engaged.
 Engaged employees have a behavioral connection to the company.
 They say good things about it to others, they go above and beyond in their daily work activities, and they want to stay working at that company.
-Employee engagement often starts to drop the minute a merger is announced, and the new organization can take a year and half to bounce back.
+Employee engagement can drop by 10 or 20 percentage points the minute a merger is announced, and the new organization can take a year and half to bounce back.
 By that time, another merger is often underway.
 These consolidations have resulted in larger and larger healthcare systems and thus added more layers between C-suite executives making the decisions and front-line personnel providing patient care, including physicians.
 At its worst, the mentality becomes Us vs. Them.

 In addition, massive stresses on the industry have come by way of COVID.
 Grant Thornton Principal in Human Capital Services Sharon Whittle emphasized this factor: “Pre-COVID, we had a shortage of clinical folks in the healthcare industry.
 COVID really magnified the situation.
 It accelerated the labor supply shortages that we knew we were going to have anyway.”